knathanieltucker/startupbook/startupbook/private/guides/users.md

 {{qt 'Paul Graham' 82}}

+Ultimately you need expertise in your users [24]

 ## Who are your first users

 Ultimately it's going to be the innovators (2.5% of the curve) [1]